dr-guangtou/daily_astroph/2020/astroph-2007.md

     - 困难：simulations exhibit persistent non-universalities in the mass functions of the virial mass and other commonly used spherical overdensity definitions.
     - In LambdaCDM cosmologies, all mass definitions exhibit varying levels of non-universality that increase with peak height and reach between 20% and 500% at the highest masses we can test.
 Mvir, M200m, and Msp exhibit similar levels of non-universality.
     - 在z<2和self-similar cosmologies with extreme power spectra的情况下，Splashback质量的HMF的一致性最好
     - These results strongly support the notion that the splashback radius is a physically motivated definition of the halo boundary.
-We present a simple, universal fitting formula for splashback mass functions that accurately reproduces our simulation data.
+We present a simple, universal fitting formula for splashback mass Gfunctions that accurately reproduces our simulation data.

 - [Cosmic Ballet III: halo spin evolution in the cosmic web](https://arxiv.org/abs/2007.10365)
-    - We use the NEXUS+ multiscale formalism to identify the hierarchy of filaments and sheets of the cosmic web at several redshifts. 暗物质晕自旋的程度与宇宙网络结构的环境一直都是相关的
+    - We use the NEXUS+ multiscale formalism to identify the hierarchy of Gilaments and sheets of the cosmic web at several redshifts. 暗物质晕自旋的程度与宇宙网络结构的环境一直都是相关的
     - Massive haloes in thick filaments spin faster than their counterparts in thin filaments, while for low-mass haloes the reverse is true.
     - We also have studied the evolution of alignment between halo spin orientations and the preferential axes of filaments and sheets.
 The alignment varies with halo mass, with the spins of low-mass haloes being predominantly along the filament spine, while those of high-mass haloes being predominantly perpendicular to the filament spine.
     - 平均来看，所有的halo的spin都在晚期变得更和filament的spine垂直